Impulse Control Disorders

 Treatment can help to manage symptoms.
 The exact plan will be based on individual needs.
 Steps may include:

 • Therapy may be done alone or in a group.
 It will help to cope with problems linked to ICD.
 Medicine may also ease reaction to urges.
 There are many types of therapy.
-Cognitive behavioral therapy (CBT) and family therapy are some choices that may be used for ICD.
+Cognitive behavioral therapy (CBT) and family therapy are some options that may be used for ICD.

 Prevention